Jump to content

 How do you define the scope of a proposal review?

-Instead, start with what you need to validate.
+Start with what you need to validate.
 What you review is far more important than how you review it or when you review it.
-You might have multiple teams validating multiple things at the same time.
+You might have multiple teams validating different things at the same time.
 You might even have some things that can be validated while the proposal is still being written.
 Some things need to be validated before others can start.
 Some things can be reviewed by someone working on the proposal, while others might require some distance and objectivity.
+There are many ways to conduct proposal reviews and none of them is best for all the different kinds of validation you require.
 If the proposal is small, you might have one person validate an item.
-But if the proposal is valuable, you might require a team of people to validate the same item.
+But if the proposal is valuable, you might require a team of people to validate the very same item.

 When you reach this level, there are several benefits that result.
 The first is that you can define your review criteria before the writing starts, so your writers and reviewers are on the same page.
 You can also turn the process of identifying criteria and allocating them to reviews into a forms-driven process that not only makes it quick and easy, but also enables you to review how you are going to review the proposal.
 This enables you to tailor the review to the needs of the proposal, while validating that it still meets the needs of your company for oversight.
 This takes you to much higher levels of proposal quality and improved win rates than simply having an un-scoped, un-defined proposal “review.”